Lora L. Duzyk

 San Jose Recorder

-insurance brokerage firms, claiming they have duped customers out of
+brokerage firms, claiming they have duped customers out of millions through

-for-mer San Francisco city attorney who wasbrought on board because of
+San Francisco city attorney who wasbrought on board because of her extensive

-Clara is alleging that industry giants Marsh & McLennan Cos., Driver Alliant
+alleging that industry giants Marsh & McLennan Cos., Driver Alliant Insurance

-Insurance Service and Keenan & Associates are "steering" clients toward
+Service and Keenan & Associates are "steering" clients toward insurers that are

-insurers that are offering brokers undisclosed commissions, funded through
+offering brokers undisclosed commissions, funded through insurance premiums.

 Here is part of what my commenter wrote:

-and Marsh & McLennan manage these super pools.
-These insurance
+Marsh & McLennan manage these super pools.
+These insurance brokers are

-brokers are being sued in Alameda County where the allegations are for
+being sued in Alameda County where the allegations are for unlawful business

-REINSURANCE” [SDCOE has SELF-JPA where Keenan is also a member of
+[SDCOE has SELF-JPA where Keenan is also a member of this “Super Pool”]

-this “Super Pool”] pooling program for nearly 400 schools and community
+pooling program for nearly 400 schools and community colleges.

 "Keenan advertised for its Super Pool’s conference at Lake Tahoe as, “The